About Highly Available Clusters

 The maximum write-set size allowed in HA clusters is 2 GB.
 For more information, see wsrep_max_ws_size.

 The maximum number of rows each write-set can contain defaults to no limit.
 For more information, see wsrep_max_ws_rows.

-MySQL for Pivotal Cloud Foundry (PCF) uses a proxy to send client connections to the healthy MySQL database cluster nodes in a highly available cluster plan.
+MySQL for Pivotal Platform uses a proxy to send client connections to the healthy MySQL database cluster nodes in a highly available cluster plan.
 Using a proxy gracefully handles failure of nodes, enabling fast, failover to other nodes within the cluster.
 When a node becomes unhealthy, the proxy closes all connections to the unhealthy node and re-routes all subsequent connections to a healthy node.

-The proxy used in MySQL for PCF is Switchboard.
-Switchboard was developed to replace HAProxy as the proxy tier for the high availability cluster for MySQL databases in PCF.
+The proxy used in MySQL for Pivotal Platform is Switchboard.
+Switchboard was developed to replace HAProxy as the proxy tier for the high availability cluster for MySQL databases in MySQL for Pivotal Platform.